This document describes how to run the x86-64 OpenWrt images in VM VirtualBox, or VBox for short.

-It's recommended to place the disk image in a permanent place before linking it with VB.
-If you move it afterwards, VB will not find it anymore and will complain about this issue on next start (or when you try to start the VM).
+It's recommended to place the disk image in a permanent place before linking it with VBox.
+If you move it afterwards, VBox will not find it anymore and will complain about this issue on next start (or when you try to start the VM).
 It will offer a guided procedure to link the disk image again, so don't worry.

 This part of the configuration will deal with setting up networking manually.

 The configuration you will set up by following this tutorial is: